Warsh Says Inflation Data Is Imperfect, Tariffs Not Main Driver

 Warsh said no president has ever asked him for any commitment related to interest-rate decisions, pushing back against the possibility of political interference in monetary policy.

-Markets are watching the debate over the reliability of inflation gauges and the standards used in policy decisions.
-The Fed’s next rate moves and its policy communication remain key variables.
+Markets are watching the ongoing debate over the reliability of inflation indicators and the standards used to guide policy decisions.
+The Fed’s next rate decision and its policy communication remain key variables.

 JH Kim